Costello1329/caos-mipt-2021/readme.md

 You will have multiple tasks during the course.
 All tasks will have autotests in github classroms.

 ### Grading
-Each task costs exactly `Ni` points where `Ni` is the variable that depends on the task.
 + First semester: Total ammount of the points that you can get is `100`.
 Your final grade will be calculated using this formula: `(total_score >= 30) ? round(total_score / 10) : retake()`.
 + Second semester: Total ammount of the points that you can get is `75`, but you will also have exam, which costs `25` points.
 You should score at least `10` points for the exam in order to pass the course.
 Your final grade will be calculated using this formula: `(total_score >= 30 and exam_score >= 10) ? round(total_score / 10) : retake()`.